sungnga/practice/typescript/redux-ts/README.md

   - Display error is there's an error
   - Display loading if it's loading
   - Display the data array if we have data

+### Big issues with Redux/React-Redux + Typescript
+- Imports between files can turn into a mess very quickly.
+We resolved this by creating a single point of entry in index.ts in state folder.
+In this file, we exported the store, the action creators and the reducers.
+This way all the other components can access them from here
+- Communicating types over to your components can be challenging.
+We need to write a bit of extra code to communicate the information about the structure of data inside of Redux store over to react-redux.
+The solution is to create a separate custom useSelector hook that has type
+- Type def files for Redux, React-Redux, and others are possibly over-engineered.
+So reading those type definition files can be challenging